ChengWang2018/chengwang.github.io/_projects/9_project.md

 <p style="text-align: center;"><em>Test partial functions or capabilities of AVs in the background without intervention in the physical vehicle</em></p>

 We implemented this method to address the validation of AV perception, utilizing a lane marking detection algorithm (LMDA) as a case study.
 Meanwhile, we demonstrated the method to validate AV systems botn in urban and highway scenarios.
+Our research was also reported in the [VVM midterm event](https://www.vvm-projekt.de/securedl/sdl-eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpYXQiOjE3MDg2Mzc5OTAsImV4cCI6MTcwODcyNzk5MCwidXNlciI6MCwiZ3JvdXBzIjpbMCwtMV0sImZpbGUiOiJmaWxlYWRtaW4vdXNlcl91cGxvYWQvTWlkLVRlcm0vVlZNX0haRV9TM19QMl8yMDIyMDMxNV9WQUFGTy5wZGYiLCJwYWdlIjo4Mn0.YVrv4tw3B5PJkRHlE8DsuK4wk9q1pUTp-C0aDdCEE_A/VVM_HZE_S3_P2_20220315_VAAFO.pdf).

 <div class="row justify-content-sm-center">
 	<div class="col-sm-7 mt-3 mt-md-0">